tvu2/potential-octo-funicular/README.md

        * GitHub username 2: lewisgross1296     name 2: Lewis Gross
        * GitHub username 3: meowkovich         name 3: Christopher Matson
        * GitHub username 4: ZhengwangMa        name 4: Zhengwang Ma
    * When did you complete this exercise?
-10/16/2018
+10/29/2018
    * How long did it take your team to complete this exercise?
-2 hrs
+2 days

 ## Table of Contents